 The Dissertation Prospectus

-After completion of the qualifying examination process, the candidate, in consultation with his or her advisors, will select a dissertation research topic.
+After completion of the qualifying examination process, the candidate, in consultation with their advisors, will select a dissertation research topic.
 The faculty will then approve a dissertation prospectus committee of at least three members, at least two of whom normally shall be members of the Department of Human Evolutionary Biology.
-The student, in consultation with his or her committee, will further develop the scope of the dissertation research topic.
+The student, in consultation with their committee, will further develop the scope of the dissertation research topic.

 By no later than the end of the seventh semester, the candidate will submit a dissertation (or thesis) prospectus to this committee that embodies the general planning of the dissertation research work and shows what contribution it will make to the field.
 The prospectus should give a concise statement of the problems being studied or hypotheses tested and a description of the manner in which the field or laboratory investigation will be carried out.
 The prospectus should conform to the format and length of an NSF Doctoral Dissertation Improvement Grant application.
 Ideally, the prospectus will also be a grant application.
 The candidate will meet with the dissertation prospectus committee to discuss the prospectus and consider any necessary revisions, including the possibility that an alternate prospectus would be required.